Michi Hamono hook carving knife with Aogami steel blade and wooden handle

 What is the hook radius used for?

-A small radius focuses the cut for spoon bowls and tight hollows, letting you remove material with controlled pull strokes and clean surfaces.
+A small radius focuses the cut for spoon bowls and tight hollows, allowing precise material removal with controlled pull strokes and clean surfaces.

 Is the steel hard to sharpen?

-Aogami No.2 holds an edge well and responds to stropping.
+No. Aogami No.2 steel takes a keen edge and responds well to stropping.
 Refresh on waterstones only when stropping no longer restores sharpness.

 Does it come with a blade cover?

 Yes.
-A protective cap is included for safe storage and transport.
+Each knife includes a fitted protective cap for safe storage and transport.

 Can I carve both green and seasoned wood?

 Yes.
 Green wood carves more easily.
-For seasoned wood, take lighter passes and strop more often to keep the edge crisp.
+For seasoned wood, take lighter passes and strop more often to maintain a crisp edge.

 You may also like